-There are two main options for using points for Singapore Airlines First Class award seats:
+There are three options for using points for Singapore Airlines First Class award seats in New Zealand:

 Previously, Singapore Airlines did not release any First Class award space to its partners, meaning that you had to redeem through their own KrisFlyer program.
-However, under partner changes announced by Velocity in July 2017, you can now use Velocity Points to book these seats too.
-You may find, though, that there is more availability released to KrisFlyer members than those with Velocity Points.
+However, since mid-2017, you have been able to use Velocity Points to book these seats too, and now also with Alaska MileagePlan.
+You will find, though, that there is more availability released to KrisFlyer members than those with other points.

 How to book First/Suites Class awards on Singapore Airlines

-- Step 1: Search for award space on the KrisFlyer website
+- Search for award space on the KrisFlyer website

 Singapore Airlines has a solid reputation for attentive customer service and excellent premium cabin products.

-The new Suites Class is an exciting development but due to the increased space of each unit and thus decrease in the overall number of Suites, one could expect award space to start tightening up.
+The new Suites Class is an exciting development.
+However, due to the increased space of each unit and thus decrease in the overall number of Suites (12 to 6), award space has tightened up.

-However until this product comes to New Zealand, we will find award availability over summer months to actually increase, based on Singapore Airlines’ twice daily flights on the A380 and 777-300.
+However until this product comes to New Zealand, we will find award availability over summer months in First Class to actually increase, based on Singapore Airlines’ twice daily flights on the A380 and 777-300.

 Supplementary images courtesy Singapore Airlines.